Sex Tape (film)

-Sex Tape is a 2014 American sex comedy film directed by Jake Kasdan and distributed by Sony Pictures Releasing.
-It was written by Jason Segel, Nicholas Stoller, and Kate Angelo and stars Segel, Cameron Diaz, Rob Corddry, Ellie Kemper, and Rob Lowe.
-Its story follows a married couple who make a sex tape to spice up their relationship only to wake up the next morning to find that it has gone missing.
+Sex Tape is a 2014 American sex comedy film directed by Jake Kasdan and written by Kate Angelo, Jason Segel, and Nicholas Stoller.
+Starring Segel, Cameron Diaz, Rob Corddry, Ellie Kemper, and Rob Lowe, the film follows a married couple who make a sex tape to spice up their relationship only to wake up the next morning to find that it has gone missing.
 This sparks a frantic search in an attempt to find it.

 The film was produced by Columbia Pictures and was released on July 18, 2014.
-It grossed $14.6 million in its opening weekend and $126.1 million worldwide, against a budget of $40 million.
-It received generally negative reviews.
+The film grossed $126 million worldwide, against a budget of $40 million and received generally negative reviews from critics.